 Hibou Odoo Suite: Human Resources (HR) Modules: Hibou Commissions: Hibou Commissions Workflow

-This document covers the Hibou Commissions menu in the Accounting application.
+This document covers the Hibou Commissions menu in the Sales application.
 Be sure to go through Hibou Commissions configuration before proceeding with this document.

 In this document, we will also illustrate a commissions workflow through an example.

 To get started, navigate to the Accounting app.

 We've configured Hedwigs coach, Ella, to earn a 5% commission off Hedwig's sales.

 Let's create an invoice on Sale Order with Hedwig as the salesperson.

 Under the Other Info tab, we'll set the Salesperson as Hedwig.

 Remember, an employee must also be a database user in order to be added as a Salesperson.